 - The article contains no illegal information, disinformation or data that could violate the agreement or commitment to confidentiality or secrecy.

-- Authors agree with the Terms and Conditions of the Creative Commons Attribution License 4.0 assignment agreement determining that article published in the journal is licensed and authorizes the Center of Excellence to publish previously unpublished original manuscript and its integral part abstract, all additional materials and later corrections, if any, according to Creative Commons Attribution License (CC-BY-4.0).
+- Authors agree with the Terms and Conditions of the Creative Commons Attribution License 4.0 assignment agreement determining that article published in the journal is licensed and authorizes the Institute of Hygiene to publish previously unpublished original manuscript and its integral part abstract, all additional materials and later corrections, if any, according to Creative Commons Attribution License (CC-BY-4.0).
 Author retains all property and related rights of the authors.

 - When the article is disseminated, reference to author(s), title of the published article, journal and DOI shall be presented.